Digiway-dw/financial_system/WORK_SESSIONS_DOCUMENTATION.md

 - Confirm that only authorized users can access the admin interface
 - Test filtering and export functionality
 - Verify data consistency across multiple sessions
+- Test the timeline visualization with different data sets

 ## Usage Guidelines

 ### For Administrators
 1. Access work sessions from the Admin Dashboard
-2. Use filters to find sessions by user, date range, or duration
+2. Use quick filters to view sessions from Today, Yesterday, This Week or This Month
+3. Filter by user or branch for detailed analysis
+4. View the timeline visualization when filtering by specific user
-3. Export session data to CSV for reporting
+5. Export session data to CSV or Excel for reporting
+6. Use the "Update Status" button to refresh any stale sessions
-4. Monitor user productivity and work patterns
+7. Monitor user productivity and work patterns through the enhanced statistics
-5. Identify unusual login behaviors or session durations
+8. Identify unusual login behaviors or session durations

 ### Security Considerations
 - Work session data contains sensitive information about user activity